sbaks0820/N-Player-Lottery-Smart-Contract/README.md

 To run the tournament, change the number of players in `tournament-test.py` and run it.

+### Things to do:
-TODO: Will make the trivial change of taking in the number of players as an input soon.
+- [ ] Will make the trivial change of taking in the number of players as an input soon.
-TODO: There are likely many ways to make the code shorter, but that's left for another day.
+- [ ] There are likely many ways to make the code shorter, but that's left for another day.